d2s/Documentation/_posts/2018-04-11-Snapshots.md

 ## Snapshot administration

 Deleting snapshots see last on page.
+Deleting snapshots is a **destructive** operation and should be performed with care.

 ## Utilizing Snapshots